 Who have the capacity to produce, build and install parklets in a short, intensive window of time.

-Up 4 A4 sides explaining your approach to delivering this project.
+Up to 4 A4 sides explaining your approach to delivering this project.

 Your proposal should directly comment/respond to the themes on which your bid will be scored, namely: